68th Annual ‘Diamond Bessie Murder Trial’ Set April 28-May 1, 2022

-by Bobbie Hardy
+by Bobbie Hardy, Director

-Jefferson, the historic little town on Big Cypress Bayou, has its share of ghost stories.
-You will witness the best one of all when Diamond Bessie rises from her grave to spy on the re-enactment of her own sensational murder trial.
+Jefferson, the historic little town on Big Cypress Bayou, has its share of ghost stories, and you will witness its best when Diamond Bessie rises from her grave to spy on the re-enactment of her own sensational murder trial.

-Tickets for the 64th annual performances are available by calling Beth Crawford at 903-665-0737.
+Tickets for the 68th annual performances will be available beginning Feb.
+1, 2022, by calling Sandra Hall on the Diamond Bessie ticket-line, (903) 665-0737.
 The cost per ticket is $20.

-Show times are Thursday, May 3 and Friday, May 4 at 7:30 p.m.; Saturday, May 5 at 5:30 and 8:30 p.m.; and Sunday, May 6 at 2 p.m.
+Show times are Thursday, April 28, and Friday, April 29, at 7:30 p.m.; Saturday, April 30, at 5:30 p.m. and 8:30 p.m.; and Sunday, May 1, at 2 p.m.

 For additional information about the Diamond Bessie Murder Trial, please visit www.jeffersonpilgrimage.com or www.diamondbessieplay.com.